data61/PSL/MeLoId/README.md

+**Warning!
+MiLkMaId is still work in progress!
+It is not ready for use!**

 # MiLkMaId (Machine Learning Mathematical Induction)

 This directory contains the experimental implementation of our recommendation system for mathematical induction in Isabelle/HOL.